top of page

 BLHNY_LUNA_DROUBI_9771.jpg

-Prior to joining BLH, Luna clerked for the Honorable Sterling Johnson Jr. in the Eastern District of New York.
-During law school, Luna was Editor-in-Chief of the New York Law School Law Review and worked at the United Nations, Manhattan Legal Services, and the Legal Aid Society.
+Prior to joining the firm, Luna clerked for the Honorable Sterling Johnson Jr. in the Eastern District of New York.
+She earned her J.D. from New York Law School, where she served as Editor-in-Chief of the Law Review.

 Education